max555beyond/NeoSplice/README.md

-The tool for prediction splice variant neoantigens
+The tool for prediction of splice variant neoantigens